THE WHITE BOARD

 Some Data

-The 41 groups total 481 people, 289 men (60%), 192 women (40%), 36 people of colour (7.5%), 22 men of colour and 14 women of colour; 267 white men and 178 white women.
-The groups range in size from 7 people to 23 people.
+The 48 groups total 603 people, 40 people of colour (6.6%), 23 men of colour and 17 women of colour; 360 men (60%), 243 women (40%), 337 white men and 226 white women.
+The groups range in size from 7 people to 29 people.

-The groups are all in the UK and are from government research councils and agencies, charities that fund (mainly) medical research, scientific learned societies, technology transfer offices and closely tied investment groups.
+The groups are all in the UK and are from government research councils and agencies, charities that fund (mainly) medical research, scientific learned societies, university groups, technology transfer offices and closely tied investment groups.
 It’s a mixture of groups, aimed at including as many relevant groups as possible.
 If a group is missing, it is accidental not deliberate.
 The information is taken from public sources, organisation websites, followed up with additional web searching.
 I am not an HR professional, nor involved in organisational data monitoring.
 I am sure some people are clever enough to pick holes in the approach and methodology; that isn’t the point really; it’s the bigger picture and overall pattern that are important, and for each individual group to question themselves.

 Some Context